kevinctofel/blog/posts/i-was-so-wrong-dont-build-your-own-pc.md

 And then about a week later, [I spent $68 to add a second storage drive](https://www.kctofel.com/2020-07-17-this-68-storage-upgrade-was-well-worth-it-even-if-it-was-twice-the-cost-of-an-ssd/).
 I didn't necessarily need the additional space just yet but I was enamoured by the massive speed boost in data throughput.
 So I dropped the money on it, making the $900 PC closer to a $1,000 PC.

 After that, I decided that I really liked the look of [this $130 open air sort of industrial PC case](https://www.thermaltake.com/core-p3.html) compared to the $50 bland box I used for the build.
-I liked enough that I ordered it and basically rebuilt the PC, which is now at least an $1,100 PC.
+I liked it enough that I ordered it and basically rebuilt the PC, which is now at least an $1,100 PC.

 ![](../src/images/thermaltake-p3.jpg)